DTC project is highlighted as

 "good, no-nonsense transit" by national transit advocacy group.

 The Downtown Transit Connector will provide high-frequency transit service (every 5 minutes in each direction) between the Providence Amtrak/MBTA Station and the Hospital District in Upper South Providence.
 There will be six paired stops along the corridor, each designed with a unique and highly-visible identity.
-The stops will include shelters, real-time bus arrival signage, bike share stations and other passenger amenities.
-Opportunities to enhance RIPTA service using signal priority for buses or dedicated bus lanes will be considered, as well as efforts to create attractive public spaces around each stop.
+The stops will include shelters, real-time bus arrival signage, and other passenger amenities.
+Opportunities to enhance RIPTA service using signal priority for buses or dedicated bus lanes will be included, as well as efforts to create attractive public spaces around each stop.